swr06/GLGame/README.md

 Created by Samuel Rasquinha using C++17 and OpenGL 3.3 :game_die:
 </p>

+# What is GLGame ?

+GLGame is a Tiny OpenGL Game Engine that is simple, lightweight and easy to use.

 # Objective

 GLGame was created to be as simple and straightforward as possible.
 Each part of the engine requires little to no understanding of OpenGL and other computer graphic concepts.